 This guidance is provided to help students understand the copyright issues involved in using material for their studies and course work when the copyright material is owned by others (often referred to as 3rd party copyright party material).
-Support for copying or adapting works for students who have a disability is available from the Advisory Team and guidance covering the University’s Intellectual Property Policy is also available.
+Support for copying or adapting works for students who have a disability is available from the Advisory Team and guidance relating to Intellectual Property can be found in the University's Intellectual Property Policy.

 Students regularly use copyrighted material such as books, music, films and other works in the course of their studies.
 These can be resources they have purchased, borrowed from the Library or found online.
 Copyright law aims to strike a balance between the rights of the copyright owner to control how their work is used and the rights of re-use.
 It does this by providing copyright exceptions and licences that allow 3rd party copyright material to be used without infringing copyright.